phalcon-orphanage/docs/ru/api/Phalcon_Mvc_Model_Manager.rst

 public  **getLastQuery** ()

-Returns the lastest query created or executed in the models manager
+Returns the last query created or executed in the models manager